Tax on YouTube Income in India

 |

 YouTube, in recent years, has emerged as a significant source of income.
 This social media website has transformed from a video-sharing platform to a content-creation platform, opening a lucrative income option to all.
-Budding vloggers are making money from this social media, but most are unaware of whether this income is taxable as per the Income Tax Act 1961.
+Content creators are making money from this platform, but it is also important to understand the taxation of such income as per the Income Tax Act 1961

-The nature of income of YouTubers varies as per the posts they make.
+The nature of the income of YouTubers varies as per the posts they make.

-Here are the types of income earned by YouTubers -
+Here are the various types of income earned by YouTubers -

 • YouTube advertisements